 Should you undervolt your CPU and GPU?

-This question greatly depends on your usage as well as system.
-If you are having a laptop or a small form factor PC case, then this is actually the best operation to carry out.
+This question greatly depends on your usage as well as the system.
+If you have a laptop or a small form factor PC case, then this is the best operation to carry out.
 It will keep your system at lower temperatures and thus improve the overall health of the system.

 Undervolting helps a lot in avoiding CPU throttling.
 Thus if you are a gamer, it will keep your gaming laptop for a long time.
 However, it will not increase the overall gaming performance.

 A simple rule of thumb is, if you have a system heating up, then undervolting is solution.
 However, if you have low CPU performance and no heating, then overvolting (Overclocking) is solution.